-Playing With Monkeys At The Ubud Monkey Forest In Bali
+Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 Almost 600 monkeys live at the Bali monkey forest!
-This guide will explain how you can get there, and everything you need to know before you go.
+This guide will explain how to get there, current entry ticket prices, and everything else you need to know before you go.

 Where To Stay